smartinternz02/SPSGP-60114-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

-Forage - Starter Code
+Amphibians - Starter Code
 ==================================

-Starter code for the fifth independent project for Android Basics in Kotlin.
-This project pairs with Unit 5 of Android Basics in Kotlin
+Starter code for the fourth independent project for Android Basics in Kotlin.
+This project pairs with Unit 4 of Android Basics in Kotlin

 Introduction
 ------------

-This is the starter code for the Forage app project.
-This project is an opportunity for you to demonstrate the concepts you learned in Unit 5 of Android Basics in Kotlin.
+This is the starter code for the Amphibian app project.
+This project is an opportunity for you to demonstrate the concepts you learned in Unit 4 of Android Basics in Kotlin.

 Pre-requisites
 --------------